LRZ-CXS-Teaching/Julia26-course/S3_parallelism.md

 Hello from 4
 Hello from 3
 ```
 There's really a lot of freedom and flexibility.
 But that comes at a price.
 If threads share common data structures, synchronization like *locks* are required in order to prevent data-races.
 And locks in turn are prone to dead-locks.
 That's specific to threads!
-Not to julia.
+Not to Julia.

 <br>

 Furthermore, packages like [`LinearAlgebra`](https://docs.julialang.org/en/v1/stdlib/LinearAlgebra/) (OpenBLAS) and [`MKL`](https://github.com/JuliaLinearAlgebra/MKL.jl) provide own OpenMP thread control.
 That's somewhat external to julia, i.e. there are no julia threads used.
-Thread-nesting is not forbidden, but a little dangerous.
-It requires some care not to over-commit on the given hardware.
-A sure symptome of such is a vast performance loss (up to even system hang-up).
+Thread-nesting is not forbidden, but merely a little dangerous.
+It requires some care not to overcommit on a given hardware.
+A sure symptom of overcommitment is a vast loss of performance (up to even system hang-up).
 Use `BLAS.set_num_threads(1)` to set the required number of threads for the BLAS workflows.
-(Environment variables like `OPENBLAS_NUM_THREADS` and `MKL_NUM_THREADS`, respectively, or more general, `OMP_NUM_THREADS`, can also be used.)
+Environment variables like `OPENBLAS_NUM_THREADS` and `MKL_NUM_THREADS`, respectively, or more general, `OMP_NUM_THREADS`, can also be used.

-That's not of an issue if you run your julia programs serially.
+That's not of an issue if you run your julia programs serially - `julia -t 1`.
 Then you can use all CPUs avaiable for the linear algebra stuff.

-To get some feeling for it, play a bit with
+To get some feeling for it, play a bit with the following.
 ```julia
 julia> using LinearAlgebra